About us

 2020 – Challenging times due to Covid-19

-The Covid-19 pandemic is challenging the Usthi projects and depriving countless people in India of their livelihood.
-Usthi supports the families at the project locations with food aid.
+The Covid-19 pandemic brings everyday life in the projects to a standstill for months and deprives countless people in India of their livelihoods.
+Usthi supports families at project sites with food aid and educational assistance.

-In collaboration with EAWAG, a project is being launched to expand waste management in Penthakata.
+In collaboration with EAWAG, a project is being launched to expand waste management in the Penthakata settlement.
 The topic is to be integrated into the curriculum and further training for teachers is to be organized to bring about lasting change.